1946 Arkansas Razorbacks football team: Schedule

+Rankings

 Cotton Bowl Classic

 The 1947 Cotton Bowl Classic was a match-up of rivals who had not played since 1937.
 The game sold out, but snow and twenty degree weather kept some fans at home from what would come to be known as the Ice Bowl.
 The Hogs defense kept Y.A.
 Tittle's Tiger offense out of the end zone from the Arkansas 1, 6, 7, and 8 yard lines, but Arkansas could not capitalize on any of the stops, and gained a lone first down the entire game.
 The final two plays proved the cold did not stop the teams from having a flair for the dramatic, as Razorback Clyde Scott (a future College Football Hall of Famer) tackled LSU receiver Jeff Odom at the Razorback one, preserving the tie.
 The Tigers then attempted the go-ahead field goal, but a bad snap ended the game on the final play.

 After the season

-The 1947 NFL Draft was held on December 16, 1946.
+The 1947 NFL draft was held on December 16, 1946.
 The following Razorbacks players were selected.